 Function Description Encoder 1 Mode Sets encoder type for encoder 1.
 Encoder 2 Mode Sets encoder type for encoder 2.
 S3 Mode Sets the default function for S3.
 S4 Mode Sets the default function for S4.
 S5 Mode Sets the default function for S5.
+S4/S5 Duty Sets the auto-homing duty percentage.
+When velocity or postion control is configured duty sets the speed percentage.
+S4/S5 Timeout Sets the auto-homing timeout in seconds.
 CTRL1 Mode Enables output pins on certain models of RoboClaw.
-A value of 0 to 65535 can be used to set the pin's default PWM output.
+A value of 0 to 4095 can be used to set the pin's default PWM output.
 Value can be changed by commands during run time.
 CTRL2 Mode Enables output pins on certain models of RoboClaw.
-A value of 0 to 65535 can be used to set the pin's default PWM output.
+A value of 0 to 4095 can be used to set the pin's default PWM output.
 Value can be changed by commands during run time.
+CTRL1/2 Duty Sets the initial output state of CTRL1 or CTRL2.
+Range is 0 to 4095.
+0 is off and 4095 is fully on.